erenkulaksiz/kiosky/README.md

 # kiosky
 Very basic C# console.

------ PROJECT ABANDONED, NO SUPPORT IS GIVEN -----
+----- PROJECT ABANDONED, NO FURTHER SUPPORT -----

-This project is for educational purposes only and i dont work for this project.
-Thank you for your advice.
+This project is for educational purposes only and i dont work for this project anymore.

 Commands: (For the latest version v1.2)